A bay of pine-covered islands and scenery worthy of a Basho haiku

 Take a walk to Matsushima's coastline and enjoy the scene at your own pace.
 For a loftier view of the landscape and the 260 islands in the bay, go up into the observation tower, which is built to resemble an ancient castle.

 Other fine sights include the three islands with bridges that offer unique views, and the four recommended viewing spots—Ogitani, Tomiyama, Otakamori, and Tamonzan—collectively known as Matsushima Shidaikan.
 They take some time to reach but live up to their reputations.

 Hop on a sightseeing cruise to enjoy the most popular close-up view of the islands.
 One course will take you on a loop of the bay, while the other runs one-way from Matsushima to the city of Shiogama.
 The sightseeing cruises run year-round.
 A bilingual audio announcement and maps detail the history and names of some of the more unusual islands.

 Fukuura Island is easily spotted thanks to its 252-meter-long red bridge.
 For a small entrance fee, you can cross and wander around the forested island.
 Follow the paths to the opposite side for another splendid view of the bay.

 The other island you can walk to is Oshima Island.
 Exit Matsushima-Kaigan Station, head for the shore and then go south along the coast for five to ten minutes.
 The temples and hand-carved meditation caves used by ancient monks are perfect places to contemplate life.

 Next to Zuiganji Temple is Entsuin Temple, which was built by the Date clan leader Date Tadamune in 1646.
 The temple was constructed to mourn his son Mitsumune, who died at the young age of 19.
 The mausoleum holds a statue of the son on a white horse surrounded by Western motifs.
 Entsuin Temple has both a Japanese-style garden and Western-style rose garden.
 The autumn leaves here are particularly beautiful.

-Matsushima offers foodies into seafood plenty of freshly caught, succulent options at its many restaurants and food stalls at Matsushima Fish Market.
+Matsushima offers plenty of freshly caught, succulent seafood at its many restaurants and food stalls at Matsushima Fish Market.
 Locals highly recommend the oysters, including oyster burgers, and anago (saltwater eels) and grilled squid.